lucasayb/the-ssg-central/content/post/decap-cms-with-hugo.md

 Before anything, I'm assuming that you have the following stack:
 - Hugo extended ~>0.113.0
 - Github as the cloud-based Git repository manager
-- Your site deployed into Netlify or Vercel
+- Your site deployed into Netlify
 - A little bit of experience with Git

 ## 1. Create a `config.yml` file into the `static/admin` folder.